bala1802/LoRA/README.md

 ![Finetuning drawio-2](https://github.com/bala1802/LoRA/assets/22103095/df7ade0c-c739-42cd-90bb-c8ccaf1983cd)

+### Freeze Model's Non-LoRA Parameters

+During the fine-tuning stage, a critical approach is employed whereby the original parameters of the model are immutably frozen.
+Exclusive focus is directed towards the adjustment of parameters introduced by Low Rank Adaptation (LoRA) during the back-propagation process.
+This meticulous design guarantees that only the LoRA-introduced parameters undergo adaptation, safeguarding the stability and preservation of the original model configuration.

 ### Prepare dataset for the Fine-tuning

 For the purposes of this demonstration, the digit 2 is identified as a specific domain of interest within the dataset.
 Notably, [observations](https://github.com/bala1802/LoRA/blob/main/README.md#testing-logs) reveal that the performance of the digit 2 is comparatively lower than that of other digits.
 In preparation for fine-tuning, a specialized dataset is curated, exclusively containing images of the digit 2.